 Cleave to Charity

 Moroni 7 tells us to “cleave to charity.”
 When we are emotionally or mentally ill, it can be easy to let bitterness, anger, and anguish cloud our senses.
 By holding fast to a love of others and ourselves, we can keep our hearts soft and open to God’s healing power.
 Be especially kind and patient with yourself.
-Make a goal to diminish self-deprecating thoughts and to build self-love.
+Make a goal to diminish self-deprecating thoughts and build self-love.

 Fight the Stigma

-Mental health is still shrouded with a lot of stigma.
+Mental health is still shrouded with a lot of stigmas.
 Being honest about mental illness is hard for many people, members and non-members alike.
 Take time this new year to fight this stigma.
 This could be discussing your own mental illness with a friend, supporting a cause or non-profit organization, or learning more about mental health yourself.